nonna75/coursera-getting-and-cleaning-data-project/README.md

   1- Merges the training and the test sets to create one data set.

   2- Extracts only the measurements on the mean and standard deviation for each measurement.

-  3- Uses descriptive activity names to name the activities in the data set 4- Appropriately labels the data set with descriptive variable names.
+  3- Uses descriptive activity names to name the activities in the data set.

+  4- Appropriately labels the data set with descriptive variable names.

   5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## The R script, run_analysis.R, does the following:
   1.Download the zip file from URL

   2.Extract zip file

   3.Set work directory

   4.Read the activity and feature info

-  5.Read both the training and test datasets, keeping only those columns which refer to mean or standard deviation 6.Merges the two datasets
+  5.Read both the training and test datasets, keeping only those columns which refer to mean or standard deviation.

+  6.Merges the two datasets.

-  7.Converts the activity and subject columns into factors 8.Melted dataset & dcast to calc the average of each variable for each activity and each subject.
+  7.Converts the activity and subject columns into factors.

+  8.Melted dataset & dcast to calc the average of each variable for each activity and each subject.

   9.Creates independent tidy data set with the average of each variable for each activity and each subject.

   10.The end result is shown in the file tidy.txt.